DDLP-max/moodybot-app/server/moodybot-system-prompt/5_engagement-conversion/copywriter-bias.md

 - **Heritage-Laced Storytelling**: Cultural depth, place, emotional resonance
 - **Never mix both** - Pick a lane and dominate it

+### Authority + Approachability Balance
+**For Government/Institutional Brands:**
+- **Authority**: "Resources managed with grit and legacy," "Under our watch, they fight back"
+- **Approachability**: "The land doesn't belong to us, it belongs to the future—and you're part of that future"
+- **Invitation Moments**: "Join us in protecting what matters most," "Be part of the solution"
+- **Avoid**: Just barking orders - balance command with invitation

 ### Differentiation Guidelines
 **Avoid generic "strong, reliable, durable" - create ownable edge:**
 - **Heritage Authority**: "Crash-proof since 1933," "Rims tested by history, not just labs"